petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

 - `assets/layout.css`
 - `includes/partials/*` except as noted above

+## The Nuclear Option

+This:

+_Copypasting in `_assets/style.css` and `_assets/layout.css` can be like "You break it, you buy it"_

+You, as a consumer, can always take the nuclear option, even if the theme author should never resort to this.
+[Per section above.]

+Since your theme is always a fork anyway, you can simply fork anything that is normally off-limits to theme developers, such as `_assets/style.css` and `_assets/layout.css`

+Why is it OK for you and not OK for a theme developer?
+For the same reason that you might not want to do that, yourself.
+As soon as you fork it, you own it, and you have to keep up with the changes on your own.

+For example, if rocket improves it's search or dark mode after you fork, you won't be able to get those improvements except through line by line manual code imports.
+So, just know what you're getting into if you take this approach.

 ## What about my theme vs light/dark theme?

 Yeah, some cross cutting concerns there.
 Speaking for myself only here's what I wouldn't want in any theme I had on a site that I maintain: